Endocrine Disrupting Chemicals

 Under the chemicals regulation REACH (EC 1907/2006) substances with endocrine disrupting properties for which there is evidence of probable serious effects to human health or the environment require authorisation and/or replacement.
 However, the vast majority of chemicals have never been tested for their endocrine disrupting properties and as a result very few are subject to the REACH authorisation procedure.
 A further complication is that currently, EDCs are treated differently under different EU legislation.

 In an effort to introduce greater consistency in the authorisation of EDCs, the European Commission has been working on a proposal for EDC science-based criteria.
 A clearer definition of EDCs, based on sound scientific assessments, is the first step to ensuring EDCs are properly regulated and removed from products.
-Unfortunately the criteria is still not published, despite being several years overdue.
+The criteria is now published, but details of its implementation are still being formulated.

-Breast Cancer UK is working with partners in Europe to press for a robust definition of EDCs and an EDC strategy which promotes the phase out of potential and suspected EDCs and their replacement with safer alternatives.
+Breast Cancer UK is working with partners in Europe to press for an EDC strategy which promotes the phase out of potential and suspected EDCs and their replacement with safer alternatives.
 See our EDC Policy page for more information on our work in this area.

 Breast Cancer UK position